-(See below for how to get directly from the airport to Monaco).
+For information on how to get directly from the airport to Monaco see below.

 TGV trains need a compulsory reservation and you can save a lot by booking as early as possible.
 Tickets bought just a day before can be 5 times as expensive as if you buy earlier.
 Usually tickets go on sale 92 days before the date of travel.

-Driving as far as Nice is a perfectly good option for many, though you should keep in mind that you’ll still need to use public transport for the rest of the way to Monaco – finding a parking space in Monaco will be about as easy as getting a royal flush at the casino.
+Keep in mind that you’ll still need to use public transport for going to the Grand Prix – parking spaces in Monaco are about as rare as a royal flush at the Monte Carlo Casino.

-Probably overall the best way of getting around in Nice, Velo Bleu is the city’s initiative to be more green and ease congestion and at a cost of €1/day it’s hard to argue with it.
+Probably overall the best way of getting around in Nice, Velo Bleu is the city’s initiative to be more green (or should that be blue?) and at a cost of just €1/day it’s hard not to like it.
 Go to www.velobleu.org for a map showing where the stations are.

 Wherever you’re staying in the region you can almost bet that it is short train or bus ride away from Monaco.
 Ticket fares are generally inexpensive, but some routes do get very busy at certain times at this time of year.
 Transport strikes are also common so try to have a back-up plan in place that preferably isn’t a taxi.